THE UNIVERSAL GRIP COMPANY

 Fatigue Grips

 Fatigue Grips are used for dynamic cyclic testing.
 The repetitive nature of the test causes fatigue failures to the material which are different than normal tensile failures.
 These grips are able to withstand both compression and tensile forces.
-Fatigue testing grips can also be used inside of an environmental chamber on a dual column testing machine.
+Fatigue testing grips can also be used inside of an environmental chamber on a dual column testing machine

 ASTM F2118